TomasUhrik/restaurant-picker/docs/tech.md

 ### Tailwind CSS

-To speed up UI development I've chosen to leverage Tailwind CSS to create my styles.
+To speed up UI development I've chosen to leverage Tailwind CSS for its great developer experience.

 Alternatives considered: